Keyboard Maestro

 Note that the web server needs to be separately enabled in the Web Server preference pane, and all macros are subject to the restrictions of the Macro Group they are contained in.

-You can disable or enable a macro by selecting it and clicking the button at the bottom of the Macros list.
-You can disable or enable a Macro from AppleScript with:
+You can disable or enable a macro by selecting it and clicking the

 You can start editing a Macro or Macro Group from AppleScript with:

-editMacro "Macro Group Name or UID"
+tell application "Keyboard Maestro" editMacro "Macro Group Name or UID" end tell

 See also the Macro Groups, Macro Actions, Macro Triggers and Recording sections.